mansueto-institute/local-hdi/README.md

 ### Income Index

-At the international level, Gross National Income is used to calculate the income index.
+The UN uses Gross National Income is used to calculate the income index.
-To Keep our measures consistent with international standards, we took Gross National Income and down allocated it to each county based on county share of national GDP.
+To keep our measures consistent with international standards, the Gross National Income for the US in 2015 was down allocated to each US county based on county share of national GDP.
 We then down allocated it further to tracts based on aggregate income for each tract over aggregate income for the county.

 > Tract Level Gross National Income = (2015 US GNI) x  (2015 County GDP/2015 US GDP) x (2015 Census Tract Aggregate Income/ 2015 County Aggregate Income)